stardisblue/leaflet-clustering/README.md

 ## Todo

-- [ ] allow Divicon to be used to personnalize the ClusterMarker
+- [x] allow Divicon to be used to personnalize the ClusterMarker
+- [ ] restrict clusters to current view
 - [ ] allow to change the cluster algorithm
 - [ ] allow any cluster marker to use convex hull
 - [ ] allow any cluster marker to use spiderfier